vhellem/skildring-abakus/README.md

 #### docker images

 This command confirms our expectations in terms of seeing a Docker image with REPOSITORY nicodewet/spring-boot-docker-template and TAG 0.0.1-SNAPSHOT.
+It also confirms a small image size of only 193.9MB.

 #### docker run -p 8080:8080 --name spr-boot-templ -t nicodewet/spring-boot-docker-template:0.0.1-SNAPSHOT